First on CNN: Biden to nominate Ketanji Brown Jackson to be first Black woman to sit on Supreme Court

-President Joe Biden has selected Ketanji Brown Jackson as his nominee to the Supreme Court, according to a source who has been notified about the decision, setting in motion a historic confirmation process for the first Black woman to sit on the highest court in the nation.
+President Joe Biden has selected Ketanji Brown Jackson as his nominee to the Supreme Court, setting in motion a historic confirmation process for the first Black woman to sit on the highest court in the nation.

+Biden will deliver remarks on Friday afternoon announcing the selection, the White House said.
+CNN first reported Biden's decision.

 Jackson, 51, currently sits on DC's federal appellate court and had been considered the front-runner for the vacancy since Justice Stephen Breyer announced his retirement.

-She received and accepted Biden's offer in a call Thursday night, a source familiar with the decision told CNN.
+She received and accepted Biden's offer in a call Thursday night, a source familiar with the decision told CNN, but was present for DC Circuit Court hearings Friday morning.

+Biden met with Jackson for her Supreme Court interview earlier this month, a senior administration official said, in a meeting that the White House managed to keep secret.

+For more than a year, the President had familiarized himself with her work, reading many of her opinions and other writings, along with those of other contenders.

 Jackson clerked for Breyer and served as a federal public defender in Washington -- an experience that her backers say is fitting, given Biden's commitment to putting more public defenders on the federal bench.
 She was also a commissioner on the US Sentencing Commission and served on the federal district court in DC, as an appointee of President Barack Obama, before Biden elevated her to the DC Circuit last year.

-Note: This story has been updated with additional developments, reaction and background information.